 Doing this consistently allows you to unleash your creative juices every single day.
 As a result, you can sleep well knowing you achieve your productive potential every single day for at least one set period of time.

 Rameet Chawla, founder of Fueled, believes that “Setting aside a block of time in my schedule for uninterrupted productive creation is vital to my work process”, and attributes this period as the time when he thinks about his biggest ideas.

 Establish an achievable number of clear goals on a weekly basis

-You can’t attempt to improve every facet of your business at once.
-It is important to be realistic about your available resources and limitations – if you end up spreading yourself too thinly, you might end up making little headway in any one specific task.
+You can’t improve every facet of your business at once.
+It is important to be realistic about your available resources and limitations – if you end up spreading yourself too thin, you might make little headway in any one specific task.

 Stay focused on following the 3 or 4 goals you have set yourself.
 By questioning yourself regularly and by checking whether the tasks you are executing are actively contributing to achieving those goals, you won’t get distracted by irrelevant tasks, and ultimately, you will accomplish bigger challenges instantaneously.

 Patrick Ambron, the co-founder of BrandYourself, believes in the benefits of having weekly Friday meetings.
 Staff can then reflect on the week and see how much progress they have made, while also setting goals for the following week.
 According to Patrick, having the meetings on a weekly basis makes tracking progress more manageable “It’s a lot easier to say ‘what went wrong this week’ than ‘what went wrong this quarter’”.